The world's most destructive forest fires

 Brett Hemmings/Getty Images

-New South Wales Bushfires, Australia, 2019
+New South Wales bushfires, Australia, 2019

 Ekaterina Anisimova/AFP/Getty Images

-Siberia Wildfires, Russia, 2019
+Siberia wildfires, Russia, 2019

 The vast and remote Russian region of Siberia also suffered serious forest fires in 2019.
-While wildfires here are not uncommon, experts say that the unusually warm weather and dry ground, paired with more thunderstorms and fierce winds, have led Arctic fires to spread quickly and violently in recent times.
+While wildfires here are not uncommon, experts say that the unusually warm weather and dry ground, paired with added thunderstorms and fierce winds, have led Arctic fires to spread quickly and violently in recent times.
 According to Greenpeace Russia, an area of around 8.2 million acres – that's more than the size of Belgium – was consumed by the blazes that year.

 Ekaterina Anisimova/AFP/Getty Images

-Siberia Wildfires, Russia, 2019
+Siberia wildfires, Russia, 2019

 North Complex Fire, California, USA, 2020

-What might look like a beautiful sunset over downtown San Francisco in September 2020 was actually the beginning of what was to become the North Complex Fire.
+What might look like a beautiful sunset over downtown San Francisco in September 2020 was actually the beginning of the North Complex Fire.
 The fast and ferocious blazes, caused by lightning storms, engulfed the state, killing 16 people, destroying thousands of buildings and burning more than 300,000 acres.
-It combined with further fires in late summer and autumn which resulted in a staggering 4.1 million acres being scorched and a further 15 people perished.
-It was the state's worst wildfire on record, at the time.

 USDA Forest Service via Getty Images

-Western America Wildfires, Western America, 2021
+Western America wildfires, Western America, 2021

-Western America Wildfires, Western America, 2021
+Western America wildfires, Western America, 2021

 David Odisho/Getty Images